-Nebraska issues permits “allowing” qualified individuals people to carry concealed handguns after they acquire as permit.
-(The word “allowing” is in quotes because the 2nd and 14th amendments reaffirm weapons carrying to be a right, not a privilege — states have no more legitimate power to “allow” or “disallow” weapons carrying than they have the right to “allow” or “disallow” attendance at religious services or the publishing of newspapers.)
+Nebraska issues permits “allowing” qualified individuals people to carry concealed handguns after they acquire a permit.
+(The word “allowing” is in quotes because the 2nd and 14th amendments reaffirm weapons-carrying to be a right, not a privilege -— states have no more legitimate power to “allow” or “disallow” weapons carrying than they have the right to “allow” or “disallow” attendance at religious services or the publishing of newspapers.)

 Leaving aside this “permitting” scheme, current Nebraska law quite properly does allow property owners, such as the Westroads Mall, to post signs banning permit holders from legally carrying guns on their property.

 (“Some chains such as Bag ‘N Save have posted signs and shopping malls such as Westroads Mall have added ‘no weapons’ clauses to their posted codes of conduct,” the Omaha World-Herald reported on March 28, 2007.)

 “The same was true for the attack at the Trolley Square Mall in Utah in February,” reports John Lott in his Dec.
 6 article on FoxNews.com headlined “Media Coverage of Mall Shooting Fails to Reveal Mall’s Gun-Free-Zone Status.”

 The question is not whether private property owners do and should have a right to bar firearms on their property —- they do.
 (Though selective bans on only SOME civilians would surely be easier to challenge; watch to see if government police officers called to such locales are made to check their weapons before entering.
 Police are civilians.)